Vasuki-Garg/rgcn-imb-detection/README.md

 ## Citation

-If you use this code or find our work useful, please cite our paper:
+If you use the dataset, code or find our work useful, please cite our paper:

 ```bibtex
 @inproceedings{garg2025graph,